euan-smith/t-matrix/README.md

 ```
 will just add every standard function which can be a method as a method.

+A final word of caution however.
+If what you are building 'owns' the global namespace, the mixin as much as you like.
+However
+if what is being built is a library, then it is recommended *not* to use the mixin function as it will modify the returned
+Matrix class for *all* libraries which use it.

 # <a id="tutorial"></a> Tutorial - making magic squares
 ## Introduction
 This will follow some of the code already in the library, however it is a useful example in how to express a matrix algorithm